cat

 Description:

-option, except it will also display tabulations using ^I
+The -t option works like the -v option, except it will also display tabulations using ^I caret notation.

 Usage: